 Individual returns from: $14.99 for state

 For 2023, TaxAct will support new tax provisions, such as the new 1099-K reporting requirements and tax savings related to the Inflation Reduction Act as these changes are standard across all tax providers.
 Also, beginning Jan.
 3, 2023, users will receive free expert access at all price levels, plus the option to pay more to have an expert file for you.

 TaxAct offers a free version that allows you to file a Form 1040 for free, plus a state return for $39.95.
 Prices for its paid online packages start at $24.95 for do-it-yourself (DIY) federal tax filing and $64.95 for self-employed filing plus $44.95 per state for state filing.
 Starting January 3, 2023, you’ll receive free unlimited assistance from TaxAct’s live experts with all plans.

 Federal Return (DIY)

-The Free plan lets you file federal returns for free, but you can’t file schedules 1-3.
+This plan lets you file federal returns for free, but you can’t file schedules 1 to 3.
 It’s suitable for taxpayers with wages, dependents, college expenses, and retirement income.
 The package handles W-2 income, child tax credits, dependents, current students, and earned income credits, and it includes prior-year import, free account, and technical support.

-The Self Employed package caters to freelancers and self-employed taxpayers looking to maximize their deductions.
-It comes with all of the features in Premier as well as freelance income, business and farm income, personalized business deductions, depreciation calculations, and year-round planning resources.
+This package caters to freelancers and self-employed taxpayers looking to maximize their deductions.
+It comes with all the features in Premier, in addition to freelance income, business and farm income, personalized business deductions, depreciation calculations, and year-round planning resources.